openbmc/docs/designs/management-console/VMI_Certificate_Exchange.md

   D-bus property and updates the Status property to Complete in the Dbus object.
-- Create new interface SignCSR in webserver which takes CSR string as input and returns certificate string.This interface calls SignCSR dbus method and looks for Status property changed singal to verify status.Reads ClientCertificate property content and return certificate string.
+- Create new interface SignCSR in webserver which takes CSR string as input and returns certificate string.This interface calls SignCSR dbus method and looks for Status property changed signal to verify status.Reads ClientCertificate property content and return certificate string.
 - On completion of serving the sign CSR request, respective dbus object will be deleted before returning certificate string to client.